 Is the identity of the complainant disclosed?

 The identity of the person filing the complaint is not disclosed to the provider by DQA.
 The complainant may provide a name, address, and phone number when filing a complaint.
 This information is required if the person would like to receive written notification of receipt of the complaint and notification of the outcome of the complaint investigation.
 Complaints may be filed anonymously.
+Note: If you provide any personal identifying information (PII), the law will likely require our agency to release this information in the event of a public records request for the complaint.

 How do I file a complaint?